r0zetta/graph_simulations/README.md

 - If you want to learn how to create gephi-like graphviz images, go to the [graphviz.py](https://github.com/r0zetta/graph_simulations/blob/main/README.md#graphvizpy) section
 - If you want to learn how to create diverse and interesting synthetic graphs for your own use, go to the [graph.py](https://github.com/r0zetta/graph_simulations/blob/main/README.md#graphpy) section
-- If you want to learn how to create simulations using *graph.py*, go to the [politics_simulation.py](https://github.com/r0zetta/graph_simulations/blob/main/README.md#politics_simulationpy---using-graphpy-to-create-simulations) section
+- If you want to learn how to create simulations using graphs created via *graph.py*, go to the [politics_simulation.py](https://github.com/r0zetta/graph_simulations/blob/main/README.md#politics_simulationpy---using-graphpy-to-create-simulations) section
 - If you want to learn how to create graphviz animations (such as the one below), go to the [plot_timelapse.py](https://github.com/r0zetta/graph_simulations/blob/main/README.md#plot_timelapsepy---using-graphviz-interpolation-to-create-timelapse-animations)section

 ![animated_timelapse](media/animated_timelapse.gif)